c1au6i0/muaydata/content/post/2019-06-02-onefc_wc_breaks.markdown

 mathjax: no
 ---

-After an official review, the bout between **Petchmorakot versus Petroysan** was overturn to a "No Contest" because [illegal clinching was not adequately controled by the referee](https://www.facebook.com/yodchatri/posts/2345566252172189).  </br>
+After an official review, the bout between **Petchmorakot versus Petroysan** was overturn to a "No Contest" because [illegal clinching was not adequately controlled by the referee](https://www.facebook.com/yodchatri/posts/2345566252172189).  </br>
 **How much time was wasted** because the referee had to repeatedly break the fighters during clinch?</br>
 ..and **how does that compare with** the time in break of **the other quarter-final fights?** </br>
 We will answer those questions using few charts.